Russell Westbrook breaks triple-double record in unforgettable performance

 — Jordan (@Jumpman23) April 9, 2017

-Sunday’s triple-double also brought Westbrook’s career total to 79, moving him past Wilt Chamberlain all alone in fourth place all-time behind Robertson (181), Magic Johnson (138) and Jason Kidd (107).
+Sunday’s triple-double brought Westbrook’s career total to 79, moving him past Wilt Chamberlain and behind only Robertson (181), Magic Johnson (138) and Jason Kidd (107).
+“If he stays healthy, there’s no reason he couldn’t eventually break my career record of 181 triple-double games,” Robertson said.

 Westbrook’s effort on Sunday gave him one more signature moment in a season full of them and perhaps left a lasting impression on the league’s MVP voters.
 It certainly did with his fellow players: